 The following table sets forth the costs and expenses, other than the underwriting discounts and commissions, payable by Annexon, Inc., or the Registrant, in connection with the sale of our common stock being registered.
-All amounts are estimates except for the Securities and Exchange Commission, or SEC, registration fee, the Financial Industry Regulatory Authority, or FINRA, filing fee and the Nasdaq Global Market, or Nasdaq, listing fee.
+All amounts are estimates except for the Securities and Exchange Commission, or SEC, registration fee, the Financial Industry Regulatory Authority, or FINRA, filing fee and the Nasdaq Global Select Market, or Nasdaq, listing fee.

-ITEM Amo Paid be P or to
+ITEM Amount aid or to be Paid

-SEC registration fee \$
+SEC registration fee \$ 29,854

-FINRA filing fee
+FINRA filing fee 35,000

-Nasdaq listing fee
+Nasdaq listing fee 170,000

-Printing expenses
+Printing expenses 770,000

-Legal fees and expenses
+Legal fees and expenses 1,700,000

-Accounting fees and expenses
+Accounting fees and expenses 1,500,000

-Transfer agent fees and expenses
+Transfer agent fees and expenses 3,500

-Miscellaneous expenses
+Miscellaneous expenses 91,646

-Total \$
+Total \$ 4,300,000